The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Results

 Taken together, the model fits in Figs. \ref{fig:beta-versus-redshift} and \ref{fig:beta_z_redshift_transition} suggest that at $z=11$ the typical UV continuum slope of galaxies is ${\langle \beta_{\mathrm{obs}} \rangle \lesssim -2.5}$.
-This implies that the galaxy population, across a relatively wide range of $M_{\mathrm{UV}}$, is consistent with the `dust-free' limit suggested both by theoretical models and observations of local galaxies.
-Moreover, our data also suggest that the transition to these extremely blue slopes occurs over a narrow redshift range, with galaxies at $z\simeq9$ having on average blue, but not particularly extreme, UV continuum slopes of $\langle \beta \rangle \simeq -2.2$, consistent with a moderate amount of dust attenuation ($A_{\mathrm{UV}}\simeq0.5-1$, assuming $\beta_{\mathrm{int}}=-2.6$; see \citealp{mclure2018}).
-Taken at face value, this implies a rapid build up of dust in galaxies within the $\simeq 130$ Myr time frame between $z=11$ and $z=9$.
-Finally, as we discuss further in Section \ref{subsec:dust_free_discussion}, these observations appear to be consistent with models that predict an efficient ejection of dust in the earliest phases of galaxy formation \citep{ferrara2023, ziparo2023}, negligible amounts of dust being formed in the first phases of star-formation \citep{jaacks2018} or efficient dust destruction at the highest redshifts \citep[e.g.][]{esmerian2023}.
+This implies that the galaxy population, across a relatively wide range of $M_{\mathrm{UV}}$, is consistent with the dust-free limit suggested by both theoretical models and observations of local galaxies.
+Moreover, our data also suggest that the transition to these extremely blue slopes occurs over a narrow redshift range, with galaxies at $z\simeq9.5$ having on average blue, but not particularly extreme, UV continuum slopes of $\langle \beta \rangle \simeq -2.2$, consistent with a moderate amount of dust attenuation ($A_{\mathrm{UV}}\simeq0.5-1$, assuming $\beta_{\mathrm{int}}=-2.6$; see \citealp{mclure2018}).
+Taken at face value, this implies a rapid buildup of dust in galaxies within the $\simeq 100$ Myr time frame between $z=11.5$ and $z=9.5$, consistent with models that predict an efficient ejection of dust in the earliest phases of galaxy formation \citep{ferrara2023, ziparo2023}, negligible amounts of dust being formed in the first phases of star formation \citep{jaacks2018} or efficient dust destruction at the highest redshifts \citep[e.g.][]{esmerian2023}.